appvia/appviamaps/README.md

 ![Create Workspace modal](/img/img7.jpeg )

-**Give the workspace a name and a three letter code for the workspace and click next.**
+**Create the workspace with the name 'Appvia Maps Workspace' and the three letter code 'mdw' and click next.**

 At this point you are given the choice to add workspace mambers, we'll skip this and create the workspace by clicking **"go to workspace"**